 Skhug:

-Skhug originated in Yemen, where people developed it to preserve and utilize fresh herbs and chilies, two staples of the local diet.
+- Skhug originated in Yemen, where people developed it to preserve and utilize fresh herbs and chilies, two staples of the local diet.
 Over time, it evolved into a beloved condiment in Israeli cuisine, often accompanying street foods like falafel, shawarma, and sabich.
-The sauce’s fresh, bold flavor perfectly complements the rich, savory dishes typical of the region.
+The difference between Skhug and Harissa in terms of origin is significant—while Skhug is primarily Middle Eastern, Harissa belongs to North Africa.

 Harissa: